mediamonks/react-size-observer/docs/defining-ranges.md

 );
 ```

-> Why❔ `SizeObserver` is unable to compare sizes of different units
+> Why ❔ `SizeObserver` is unable to compare sizes of different units